Jean Elmslie Henderson Findlay

-Jane (Jean) Elmslie Henderson Findlay CBE (25 Dec 1885 – 20 March 1944). was a Scottish author and editor.
+Jane (Jean) Elmslie Henderson Findlay CBE (25 December 1885 – 20 March 1944). was a Scottish author and editor.
 She was secretary of the Scottish War Savings Committee during World War I, and an editor of Everyman magazine.

 Early life

-Jean Henderson Findlay was born in Aberdeen, Scotland, the daughter of Aberdeen hat merchant George Findlay and Jane Elmslie Henderson.
+Jean Henderson Findlay, the daughter of the Aberdeen hat merchant George Findlay and Jane Elmslie Henderson, was born in Aberdeen, Scotland.
 Her father died in May 1885, seven months before her birth; her mother died in early January 1886, two weeks after giving birth.
 In a court case later that year, to claim a third of her father's estate, her curator at litem was Harry Cheyne; the claim was repelled.

 Career

 In 1914, Findlay began writing a contributor to the journal Everyman, and was a war correspondent from Flanders.
 She published a translation of Pierre Nothomb's The Barbarians in Belgium, and made a lecture tour of Canada in 1915, to raise funds for war relief in Belgium.
 For her efforts, she received the Queen Elisabeth Medal from the Belgian government.

 Findlay was acting editor of Everyman from 1915 to 1917.
 In 1918, her translation of Émile Vandervelde's Three Aspects of the Russian Revolution was published.
 From 1916 to 1923, she was director of the Scottish War Savings Committee.
 She was made a Commander of the Order of the British Empire (CBE) in 1920, for her contributions to the war effort.

 In 1926, she became the first Viscountess Dunedin, when her husband became a Viscount.
 She spoke at a meeting of the Manchester Publicity Association in 1930, on the limitations of advertising.
 Also in 1930, she traveled with her husband to visit Freeman Freeman-Thomas, the Governor-General of Canada, and attend meetings of the Canadian Bar Association and American Bar Association.
 She returned to the editor's position at Everyman for a year, from 1933 to 1934.